 Update, Sept.
-28, 2021:Amazon hosted an to show off the latest editions to its growing lineup of devices as well as updates on its services.
+28, 2021:Amazon hosted an event today to show off the latest editions to its growing lineup of devices as well as updates on its services.
 You can read a recap on our event coverage page.
 Original story follows.

-and help accelerate many tasks previously out of reach of computers.
+AI chips are a hot area in processor development and help accelerate many tasks previously out of reach of computers.
 Current artificial intelligence technology, sometimes called machine learning or deep learning, can let computers handle the messy real-world chores like figuring out who's in a photo or screening spam out of your email inbox.